Join our online Community

 The Pain Capable Unborn Child Protection Act would prohibit abortion after 20 weeks from fertilization in order to protect pain-capable unborn children from excruciating deaths.
 (There are exceptions when abortion is necessary to save the life of the mother or to avert a serious risk of substantial and irreversible impairment of a major bodily function.)

 Similar legislation was passed and signed into law in the state of Nebraska in 2010.
-To date, the Nebraska law has not been challenged in court.
+Nine other states have since passed pain capable laws.

 Join MCCL in defending human dignity by working to pass the Pain Capable Unborn Child Protection Act.